Chalwk/JeriCraftDocs/HALO/servers/Zombies.md

 ## 📡 How to Connect

-To play **JeriCraft - Zombies**, follow these simple steps:
+To play **JeriCraft - Zombies**, follow these steps:

-1. Open your Halo game.
+1. Open Halo: Combat Evolved.
 2. Navigate to the Multiplayer section.
 3. Join the server by searching for the server or by using the server's IP address (**jericraft.net:2313**).